ronfak/BD-JB-Fak/README.md

 You can use any other TCP payload sender too.
 Don't forget to set Main-Class in manifest.txt.

+Lapse is only for 9.00 to 12.02
-The Lapse jar payload will automatically load the binary payload from /mnt/usb0/payload.bin and copy it to /data/payload.bin
+Lapse jar payload will automatically load the binary payload from /mnt/usb0/payload.bin and copy it to /data/payload.bin
 If binary payload is not present at either of these paths, it will start a binLoader server listening on port 9020.
 Use payload_sender.py to send the binary file.
 You can use any other TCP payload sender too.